 We note also that it is possible that the sky background levels assumed in the RSS Simulator are underestimated by some factor between 1 and 2.
-If true, faint observations would naturally be affected.
-An investigation is underway to the magnitude of the effect (if there), and technical staff are preparing better baffling to stop stray light arriving to the detector.
-Early results indicate there is extra straylight especially with settings using high camera articulation angles.
+During the recent RSS intervention in late 2014, a substantial effort was made to mitigate stray light arriving to the detector.
+At time of writing the improvement is not quantified yet, but early results indicate the extra straylight seen e.g. with settings using high camera articulation angles is largely gone.
 The intrinsic night sky brightness values assumed in the Simulator have been confirmed to reflect the Sutherland sky.
-Users will be informed as soon as the results are known, and any quantifiable results will be taken into account in future Simulator.
+Users will be informed as soon as the results are known, and any quantifiable results will be taken into account in future in the Simulator.